Pop Culture Madness!

 • US Life Expectancy: Males: 66.7 years, Females: 72.9 years

-• 'Sock Hops'- 50s school dances, were named after the fact that you had to take off your shoes to protect the varnished cafeteria and gymnasium floors.
+• ‘Sock Hops’- 50s school dances, were named after you had to remove your shoes to protect the varnished cafeteria and gymnasium floors.

 World Series Champions